shafiuzzaman-md/stase-edk2-demo2/README.md

-StASE has two major components:
+STASE has two major components: